Marios-Mamalis/pythonlibrary2mcp/README.md

 ## Description
-The purpose of this tool is to provide a simple way to port functions of existing Python libraries as MCP (Model Context Protocol) server tools.
+The purpose of this tool is to provide a simple way to port functions of existing Python libraries (both built-in and external) as MCP (Model Context Protocol) server tools.

+The tool is based on the [FastMCP](https://github.com/jlowin/fastmcp) library, and acts as an added layer on top.